persephonesoft/webcerberus-helm/README.md

 if the MariaDB connection string is provided as a string parameter.

 The Webcerberus will be installed in your local environment.

+In the same way, the Webcerberus can be deployed to remote Kubernetes cluster from the unpacked Helm chart.